 I remember when I attended Druva telephonic interview, they asked me a couple of questions about it.

 - What is the difference between mutable and immutable in Python?

 - What are mutable and immutable variables?

-I described all by giving example.
+I described it all by giving examples.
 Then he asked me…

-Also, check the difference between tuple and list in Python.
+Also, check the difference between the tuple and list in Python.

 Hope this post clears your doubt.
-If you have any question, write in the comment section.
+If you have any questions, write in the comment section.
 I will reply back to you.

 - Concatenating string in loops wastes lots of memory.
-Use list compression join technique.
+Use the list compression join technique.

-- Though, list and tuple seems similar syntactically, List is mutable and the tuple is an immutable variable in Python.
+- Though list and tuple seem similar syntactically, the List is mutable and the tuple is an immutable variable in Python.